goetas/twital/doc/en/source/index.rst

         </ul>
     </div>

 As you can see, using Twital template is more readable and you have not to worry about opening and closing block instructions, they are inherited from HTML structure.

 Of course Twital supports all other Twig functionalities as template inheritance, translations, looping, escaping etc.

-Here you can find a complete list of Twital attributes and elements.
+`Here you can find a complete list of Twital attributes and elements.<tags/index>`_

 If some Twig functionality is not available for Twital you can freely mix these two syntaxes:

 .. code-block:: xml+jinja

     <div t:if="users">
-        <h1>{% trans %}Members{% %}</h1>
+        <h1>{% trans %}Members{% endtrans %}</h1>
         <ul t:for="user in users">
             <li>
                 {{ user.name }}